Kheer Ganga / Khir Ganga

 Travel Tips: None

 The trek is very pleasant and offers some excellent views.
 After climbing the Kheer Ganga, a quick bath in the hot spring relaxes the mind and body.
-The view of the sunset apart from trekking through Kheer Ganga forests are an incredible experience.
-There is no electricity in Kheer Ganga and the lights are all run on solar power.
-It is recommended to carry enough food while trekking this place.
+Apart from trekking through Kheer Ganga forests, the view of the sunset here is incredible that one must not miss during Kullu tour packages.
 Kheer Ganga is infamous for the marijuana that grows here which is known as Charas.
-Kheer Ganga is a favourite with the hippies and off late, it has become popular with the Israelis.
+Kheer Ganga is a favorite with the hippies and off late, it has become popular with the Israelis.

 There is an ashram near the Shiva temple that offers basic accommodation facilities.
 There are a few restaurants along the road near Kheer Ganga that serve vegetarian and non-vegetarian cuisine.
+There is no electricity in Kheer Ganga and the lights are all run on solar power.

 The best time to visit Kheer Ganga is between May and November when the weather remains pleasant and favorable.
 Kheer Ganga remains snow-covered during winters and only gets temporary settlement during summers.